julianflowers/bertplot/R/tutorials/connecting-to-dbs/connecting-to-dbs.md

-Connecting is fairly straight forward using RJDBC.
+There are many ways to connect to a database in R, the one I prefer is to use the [RJDBC](https://github.com/s-u/RJDBC) package, because it's fairly straight forward and simple to use RJDBC.
 You need to get your driver, and then define the DSN.
-THen you create a connection object and are good to go.
+Then you create a connection object and are good to go.

 ```r